sametyildizeli/yoloTxtToLabeledImage/README.md

 # yoloTxtToLabeledImage
-This code helps to correct labeled dataset whether it's true or not befor training.
+This code helps to correct labeled dataset whether it's true or not before training.